 How to add shipping charges to a subscription

-You can use Chargify’s flexible components to add various types of charges to a subscription, including shipping charges.
+You can use Advanced Billing’s flexible components to add various types of charges to a subscription, including shipping charges.
 Usually, you will want to use the quantity component because you can “set it and forget it”.
 That means you can set the component to a certain amount, add it to a customer’s subscription, and then you’re done.
 It will bill every time the subscription has a renewal payment for the product they’re getting from you.

 More on components can be found here.